-(Please note; we will receive a referral fee from CD Financial if you go on to sign up with them).
+(Please note we may receive a fee if you sign up to a mortgage with either of these).

 At this point the transaction passes into the hands of solicitors, but we are there every step of the way to keep things moving along and communication flowing and to offer support.